Tornadoes of 2011: January

-There were 29 tornadoes reported in the US in January, of which 16 were confirmed.

-January 1
+January 1 (United States)

-A late-season deadly tornado outbreak continued through the early hours of January 1, with seven tornadoes touching down in Mississippi over three hours.
-The strongest of these, rated EF3 with winds of 145 mph, reached 0.75 mi in width along its 23.45 mi track and caused significant damage along Mississippi Highway 19.
+A deadly late-season tornado outbreak continued through the early hours of January 1, with seven tornadoes occurring in Mississippi over three hours.
+The strongest of these, rated EF3 with winds of 145 mph, reached 0.75 mi in width along its 23.45 mi track and caused significant damage along MS 19.
 Several structures were damaged or destroyed and two people were injured.
-Near Mississippi Highway 35, thousands of trees were uprooted by the tornado.
-Another EF3 touched down near Macon, damaging or destroying several structures and one person was injured.
+Near MS 35, thousands of trees were uprooted by the tornado.
+Another EF3 tornado formed near Macon, damaging or destroying several structures, and one person was injured.
 Overall damage in the state from tornadoes amounted to $10.4 million.

 January 24–25 (Europe)

-In late January, three tornadoes touched down in eastern Europe: two in Turkey and one in Greece.
+In late January, three tornadoes occurred in eastern Europe: two in Turkey and one in Greece.
 In Kemalpaşa, Turkey, an F1 tornado caused the wall of an industrial building to collapse.
 Several other structures sustained roof damage.
-The strongest of these tornadoes was an F2 that touched down in northern Rhodes, destroying small structures and killing several heads of cattle.
+The strongest of these tornadoes, rated F2, was in northern Rhodes, where it destroyed small structures and killed several heads of cattle.
 Hail up to 5 cm in diameter fell in some places, damaging farmland and greenhouses.
 Accumulations of hail also reached 15 cm in Mersin Province, Turkey.

 February

-There were 61 tornadoes reported in the US in February, of which 68 were confirmed.
-The higher final total is due to a large number of late reports.

-In addition to the events listed below, there was an F2 tornado in Greece on February 23 that destroyed a restaurant and a brief, weak tornado associated with Cyclone Carlos which struck the town of Karratha in Western Australia.
+February 21 (Australia)

+A tornado in an outer rainband of Cyclone Carlos struck Karratha in its central business district, damaging approximately thirty-eight homes and multiple businesses.
+Later reports specified twenty-two homes with significant damage and at least nine commercial properties, including a Mercure All Seasons hotel and a Woolworths supermarket.
+This tornado never received an official rating.